ocaml/ocaml.org/data/problems/027_group_elements.md

 ---
-title: Group the elements of a set into disjoint subsets
+title: Group the Elements of a Set Into Disjoint Subsets
 number: "27"
 difficulty: intermediate
 tags: [ "list" ]